COVID-19 advice for the USC community

-- Response to a coronavirus case - If Queensland Health identifies that someone from USC has coronavirus, the University will follow Queensland Health’s instructions on what actions need to be taken.
+USC RESPONSE: If Queensland Health identifies that someone from USC has COVID-19, the University will follow Queensland Health’s instructions on what actions need to be taken.
 See details below in the "USC Response" FAQs.

 - All FAQs for students are available at USC’s dedicated student page

 All FAQs for staff, including work from home details, are available via MyUSC.

 USC's campuses and study sites remain open.
 People attending USC's Sunshine Coast, Moreton Bay, Caboolture and Brisbane sites are required to abide by the State Government ongoing restrictions and mask-wearing requirements.
 Those attending USC's sites at Gympie and Fraser Coast are not required to wear masks, unless they have recently been in any of the 11 local government areas between Noosa Shire and the NSW border.

 During the pandemic, USC's Asset Management Services have been providing additional cleaning and sanitation services to high-touch and high-traffic areas across all sites.
 Particular emphasis is being placed on surfaces within bathrooms, along with high-touch areas such as handrails, door handles and lift buttons.
 These services are being provided in conjunction with existing work routines, along with additional cleaning shifts in the high-use locations.

 If you are showing symptoms of the novel coronavirus, including a fever, cough or difficulty breathing, contact your general practitioner or Queensland Health on 13HEALTH (13 43 25 84) immediately.
 It is suggested to phone ahead to explain your symptoms, travel history, and possible contact with someone who might have had the novel coronavirus.